 Regulated parties

 The proposed rules apply to colored art glass manufacturers (CAGM) in the Portland Air Quality Maintenance Area (AQMA).
+DEQ is considering rule modifications that would make the proposed permanent rules apply to more sources than do the temporary rules, as noted below in the section titled “Request for other options.”

 CAGMs will incur expenses to obtain air permits; submit reports to DEQ; and depending on the compliance path chosen, to install, operate and maintain emission control devices, and/or perform stack testing and dispersion modeling.